-Because small intestine cancer is rare, only a small number of patients have been treated with chemo.
-This makes it hard to know which drugs work best.
-Some of the drug combinations that seem to work in advanced small intestine cancer include
+Because small intestine cancer is rare, it has been hard to study which chemo drugs work best.
+Some of the drug combinations that seem to work in advanced small intestine cancer include:

-Chemo drugs kill cancer cells but also damage some normal cells, causing some side effects.
-Your health care team will pay careful attention to try and avoid or lessen side effects.
-These depend on the type of drugs, amount taken, and length of treatment.
-Common temporary side effects might include
+Chemo drugs kill cancer cells but also damage some normal cells, which can lead to side effects.
+These depend on the type and dose of drugs, and the length of treatment.
+Common short-term side effects might include:

-Chemotherapy can also damage the blood-producing cells of the bone marrow, so you may have low blood cell counts.
+Chemo can also damage the blood-making cells of the bone marrow, so you may have low blood cell counts.
 This can lead to:

 Along with these, some other side effects can be seen with certain medicines, for example:

-Most side effects are short-term and tend to go away after treatment is finished.
-Some, such as hand and foot numbness, may persist for a long-time.
-There are often ways to lessen these side effects.
+Most side effects tend to go away after treatment is finished.
+But some, such as hand and foot numbness, might last for a long time.
+Talk to you cancer care team about any side effects you have, because there are often ways to lessen chemo side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Do not hesitate to discuss any questions about side effects with the cancer care team.